-I am presently a PhD candidate in Philosophy, Politics and Economics (or PPE) at the VU Amsterdam where I am also a Junior Lecturer in the PPE programme at the VU’s John Stuart Mill College.
+I moved to Paris from Amsterdam, where I was a PhD candidate in Philosophy, Politics and Economics (or PPE) at the VU Amsterdam.
+I was also a Junior Lecturer in the PPE programme at the VU’s John Stuart Mill College.
 Before coming to the VU, I finished my Research Master in Economics and Philosophy at the Erasmus Institute of Philosophy and Economics.
-And before moving to The Netherlands I completed my B.Sc. in Economics at the Symbiosis School of Economics in Pune, India.
-By way of stating my academic identity, economists think I'm a philosopher, and philosophers think I'm an economist.
-I'm just enjoying the schizophrenia in my doctoral work which is at the intersection of ethics and decision theory.
-My doctoral research is supervised by Prof. Martin van Hees, and Dr. Roland Luttens.
+And before moving to The Netherlands, I completed my B.Sc. in Economics at the Symbiosis School of Economics in Pune, India.
+By way of stating my academic identity, economists think I'm a philosopher, while philosophers think I'm an economist.
+I've just enjoyed playing Dr. Jekyll and Mr. Hyde in my work which is at the intersection of economics and philosophy.

 I grew up in Bangalore, India.
 And in this context it is worth stating that while I do not take the South Asian sub-continent to be my direct object of research in any immediate way, I spend a lot of my free time thinking about South Asian society, its history, its culture, and its various discontents.
 I hope to publish some of these thoughts as soon as I feel confident enough to do so.

 When I am not engaged by my intellectual pursuits, I enjoy cooking, tending to my houseplants, reading poetry, curating playlists on Spotify, and watching Test match cricket.
-Here it might also be worth mentioning, and not just because of the season we have been having, that I am a fan of Arsenal Football Club.
+Here it might also be worth mentioning, and not just because of the season we have just had, that I am a fan of Arsenal Football Club.

 You can email me at akshath [dot] j [at] gmail [dot] com or connect with me on Twitter.